-Just as any other form of machinery, dust will easily ruin your boiler.
-When performing your regular maintenance activities, it is important that you sweep away all form of dirt and debris that you can see in the room.
+Just like any other form of machinery, dust will easily ruin your boiler.
+When performing your regular maintenance activities, you must sweep away all forms of dirt and debris that you can see in the room.
 If these reach your boiling equipment and accumulate in the fan, your boiler will overheat and break down after a short period of time.
 Your boiler's pilot light should also be protected from dust for it to function properly.

 In summary, if take care of your boiler in the appropriate way, then it will serve you for more and more years.
 Channeling your efforts towards regular maintenance is the best way to avoid spending a lot of money in the future in the form of repairs or replacements.

 - Aug 1, 2021 The Ultimate Guide on 5 Common Laundry Mistakes and How to Avoid Them by Guest

 - Jul 12, 2021 Troubleshooting Simple Gas Water Heater Repairs by Guest